grafana/grafana/docs/sources/enterprise/access-control-refactor/usage-scenarios/create-custom-role-using-http-api.md

 ---
-title: 'Create a custom role using the HTTP API'
+title: 'Create and assign a custom role using the Grafana HTTP API'
-menuTitle: 'Create a custom role using the HTTP API'
+menuTitle: 'Create and assign a custom role using the HTTP API'
 description: 'xxx.'
 aliases: [xxx]
 weight: 10